carpentries/instructor-training/_episodes/08-motivation.md

 *   reviewing notes to make sure they are free from gendered pronouns, that they include culturally diverse names, etc.;
-*   emphasize that what matters is the rate at which they are learning, not the advantages or disadvantages they had when they started;
+*   emphasizing that what matters is the rate at which they are learning, not the advantages or disadvantages they had when they started;
 *   encouraging pair programming; and
-*   actively mitigate behavior that some learners may find intimidating, e.g., use of jargon or "questions" that are actually asked to display knowledge.
+*   actively mitigating behavior that some learners may find intimidating, e.g., use of jargon or "questions" that are actually asked to display knowledge.